amartyachowdhury/movie-stack/README.md

 ---

-*Built with ❤️ using React, Node.js, and modern web technologies*
+*Built with ❤️ by a passionate full-stack developer using React, Node.js, and modern web technologies*